j-palindrome/obsidian-time-ruler/README.md

 ## 7/22/2023
 - Added support for including/excluding custom statuses
+- Removed Upcoming view, integrated due dates with rest of days.
+Now tasks with due dates will show up as links each day from when they are scheduled until they are due.
+- Changed Calendar view to be side-scrolling

 ## 7/17/2023
 - Removed Unscheduled view, improved search to show filterable tasks